6 Easy Ways to Fit Prenatal Exercise Into Your Busy Schedule

 Don’t you hate when people tell you to “make time” for exercise?
-No matter how you slice it, there are only 24 hours in a day.
-And with a busy work schedule (prepping for maternity leave!), the need for (lots and lots of) sleep and a to-do list that’s growing even faster than your belly, finding an hour to spend at the gym is way harder than it seems.
+No matter how you slice it, there are only 24 hours in a day—and with a busy work schedule, the need for (lots of) sleep and a pregnancy to-do list that’s growing faster than your belly, finding an hour to spend at the gym can be way harder than it seems.

-But remember, exercise may help you deal with pregnancy aches and pains, give you more energy and help you sleep better.
-Being fit can keep pregnancy weight gain in check and even make childbirth easier.
-And it’s good for baby too.
-Try these tactics.
+What’s equally true, though, is how important exercise is when you’re expecting.
+It can help you deal with pregnancy aches and pains, give you more energy and help you sleep better.
+Plus, staying fit can keep pregnancy weight gain in check, and even make childbirth easier.
+On top of all that, it’s good for baby too.

 Waiting for the nursery painters to arrive?
 Watching birthing videos to prep for labor?
-Work in some exercise while you’re doing those tasks.
-“You can stay seated on the couch and do biceps curls with weights,” says Glor.
+Work in some exercise at the same time.
+“You can stay seated on the couch and do biceps curls with weights,” Glor says.
 “You can also do shoulder extensions and triceps curls, where you raise your arms and lower and lift weights behind your head, or lean forward slightly and do triceps kickbacks.”
-It’s particularly important to strengthen your upper back, since when baby comes, you might find yourself hunched over to hold her or to nurse her quite a bit, and that can really hurt your posture.
-“Do wall-assisted push-ups,” suggests Glor.
-“But some pregnant women’s wrists bother them because of carpal tunnel.
-If that’s the case, lie back on a pillow and do incline chest flies, where you extend your arms out to the side in a straight line aligned with your shoulders and, holding weights with your hands palms-up, bring them together like you’re giving someone a bear hug; or chest presses, where, from that same position, you push your arms up and down.
-It's important to do this on an incline, so you’re not lying flat on your back.”
+It’s particularly important to strengthen your upper back, since when baby comes, you might find yourself often hunched over to hold or nurse her, and that can really hurt your posture.
+“Do wall-assisted push-ups,” Glor suggests.

-“If you walk past a park, or you’re spending time with your child in it, find a bench or the edge of a slide and do triceps dips,” suggests Glor.
+“If you walk past a park, or you’re spending time with your child in the playground, find a bench or the edge of a slide and do triceps dips,” Glor suggests.
 “Look for a step or the edge of a sandbox—something that’s about a foot and a half off the ground—and do mini step-ups.”
 Step up with your right foot, bring your left knee up toward your belly and then step back down again.
-Repeat a few times and then do it on the opposite leg.
-This will work your quadriceps, the muscles in your thighs.
+Repeat a few times and then do it on the opposite leg—it’s a great workout for your quadriceps (the muscles in your thighs).

-Okay, so if you decide to hire a personal trainer, you will have to spend time going to the appointments, but you’re definitely more likely to block out time if you’ve got someone waiting for you and you’ve paid them to.
-Trainers can really customize your workout and push you, so that even a short workout gives you effective results.
+If you decide to hire a personal trainer, you’ll have to spend time going to the appointments—but you’re definitely more likely to block out time if you’ve got someone waiting for you—and you’ve already paid them.
+Trainers can really customize your workout and push you to maximize your efforts, so even a short workout gives you effective results.

 Another motivator to leave work at a decent hour and head to the gym?
 An awesome reward.
 You did four walking workouts this week?
 Made all your trainer appointments?
-Kept up with the prenatal Pilates DVD?
+Kept up with your prenatal Pilates videos?
 You earned a pretty new necklace or maternity dress—maybe even a prenatal massage.
-“Prenatal massage can reset you mentally and emotionally, and it’s really great for your back,” says Glor.
-“Plus, if they have that table with the cutout for your belly, it will feel so good to be able to lie there on your stomach.
+“Prenatal massage can reset you mentally and emotionally, and it’s really great for your back,” Glor says.
+“Plus, if they have a table with a cutout for your belly, it’ll feel so good to be able to lie there on your stomach.
 That would be my reward for the week.”